cornwallisna/cw_website/index.md

 Events of note:

 * **March General Membership Meeting** - will be held March 22.
 Special Guest Speaker will be Todd Hoagland, Interim Manager Code Compliance.
 Please refer to website calendar for details
-* **April General Membership Meeting** - will be held April 22.
+* **April General Membership Meeting** - will be held April 19.
 Please refer to website calendar for forthcoming details
+* **October Halloween Spooktacular** - More details to follow.
 * **December Holiday Party** - will be on Saturday evening, December 3, at the Terrace Hall.
 Save the date!

 To keep on the latest, add the [CNA Calendar](/calendar.html) to your Google/Apple calendars!